PikalaxALT/fearow/README.md

 4. `.qualified_name` is a special case.
 If an object has rows in a table of names, this attribute will be the English name from that table referencing the given row, else `None`.

 ## Requirements
 Python 3.6 or newer with all the packages listed in requirements.txt.
-You should also clone [PokeAPI](/PokeAPI/pokeapi) recursively and follow its instructions to build the local SQLite database.
+You should also run `scripts/build.py` to construct the sqlite3 database.

 ## Usage in scripts
 ```py